 Additionally, William’s strategic plan includes a stronger focus on advocacy at the federal and state levels, designed to ensure that people with disabilities have greater access to health care, education and employment opportunities.
 As part of that effort, through work with public and private entities technology has been elevated as a priority since the virtual world is increasingly the most essential point of access to services and inclusion for people with disabilities.

-With 30 years of leadership experience in the nonprofit and corporate sectors, Williams brings a long history of purpose-driven work to her role at Easterseals.
+With more than 30 years of leadership experience in the nonprofit and corporate sectors, Williams brings a long history of purpose-driven work to her role at Easterseals.
 Most recently, she was EVP, general counsel and chief administration officer at YMCA of the USA.
 In her 11 years at the organization, she was instrumental in shaping strategy and developing resources to help 2,700 YMCAs across the country enhance outcomes for youth and families in 10,000 communities.
-She also had the unique opportunity to provide direct oversight in the construction of a $130M mixed-use development project in Jerusalem, Israel to support its community services.
+While with the Y, she also had the unique opportunity to provide direct oversight in the construction of a $130M mixed-use development project in Jerusalem, Israel to support its community services.

-Williams began her professional career as an officer in the United States Air Force, serving in the Judge Advocate General’s Corps., an experience foundational to her ethic of service.
-Just prior to joining Y-USA in 2006, Williams was the Interfaith Liaison for the Bush-Clinton Katrina Fund, a nonprofit organization formed to provide critically needed donations to assist the survivors of Hurricane Katrina.
-In this capacity, she was responsible for understanding the impact of Katrina on the faith community and overseeing the processing of $25 million in grants to houses of worship.
+In 2006, directly before joining Y-USA, Williams was the interfaith liaison for the Bush-Clinton Katrina Fund, a nonprofit organization formed to provide critically needed donations to assist the survivors of Hurricane Katrina.
+In this capacity, she was responsible for analyzing and ameliorating the impact of Katrina on the impacted areas’ faith communities and overseeing the processing of $25 million in grants to houses of worship.